worksome/foggy/README.md

 ### Defining rules for a table

-All table definitions live inside `database` key in the json object.
+All table definitions live inside `database` key in the JSON object.
 Each table can have an array of rules.
-A rule consist of the following
+A rule consists of the following:
 - `column` - Which column to apply the rule to.
 - `type` - Which rule type to use.
 - `value` - The value supplied to the rule type.
-- `times` (optional) - The amount of times this rule are allowed to be applied.
+- `times` (optional) - The number of times this rule is allowed to be applied.
-- `params` (optional) - Static parameters supplied to the rule.
+- `params` (optional) - A list of static parameters supplied to the rule.
 - `condition` (optional) - Add a condition which has to pass before the rule is applied.

 In the following snippet we have added some rules for the `users` table.